-Currently I am studying crime, law, and literature in premodern China.
-The central piece is a monograph that explores forensic examinations of the human body in the crime literature of early modern China.
+Currently I am exploring issues related to crime, law, and literature in premodern China.
+The central piece is a monograph that explores forensic examinations of the human body in crime literature.

-My initial interest in pursuing a career in literature was sparked by a serendipitous encounter with a book titled 漢魏六朝詩講錄 written by the renowned poetry scholar Chia-ying Yeh 葉嘉瑩.
-I am both excited and honored to reconnect with this original calling through coordinating the Foo-hooa Se 復華詩 (Renaissance of Chinese Poetry) program at McGill University.
+My initial interest in pursuing a career of literary studies was sparked by a serendipitous encounter with a book titled Lectures on Chinese Poetry of the Han-Wei and Six Dynasties 漢魏六朝詩講錄 written by the renowned poetry scholar Chia-ying Yeh 葉嘉瑩.
+I am both excited and honored to reconnect with this original calling through running the Foo-hooa Se 復華詩 (Renaissance of Chinese Poetry) program at McGill University.

 I teach a wide range of courses on premodern and modern China as well as Asian diaspora.
 Recently, I am developing a research and teaching project about overseas students and global education.